Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt6-operation-nova-hound.md

 *"DEXTER, RIGHTEOUS.
 Copy* **that,** *y'all watch this shit and tell me how much it hurts them."*

 Regaari's fur rose a bit.
-The human *'Combat Controller's* voice had been full of a kind of malicious anticipation which was equal parts infectious and worrying.
+The human '*Combat Controller's* voice had been full of a kind of malicious anticipation which was equal parts infectious and worrying.
 "RIGHTEOUS, DEXTER...watch *what,* exactly?"

 There was a pause.
 RIGHTEOUS was presumably busy.
 A few seconds later, he got back on the line.